German-born American artist Albert Bierstadt (1830 – 1902) was best known for his paintings of the American West.

-Member of the Hudson River School—a mid 19th-century American art movement focused on romantic landscapes
+A member of the mid 19th-century American art movement known as the Hudson River School, he focused on romantic landscapes.

 Traveling westward with land surveyors and authors, he captured sketches to develop into large-scale paintings back at his New York studio.

 In the 1860’s he became a member of the much-vaunted National Academy—an honorary association of American artists.
 He received medals as he traveled extensively in Europe and even had a private reception with Queen Victoria.

 Demand for his work was so high that by 1865 his paintings were fetching $10,000 – $25,000 (worth approx $280,000 – $700,000 today)

 When in 1872, his drawings of Yellowstone convinced Congress to pass the Yellowstone Park Bill, he was firmly established as the preeminent painter of the American West.

 Bierstadt used light to glorify the romance of sweeping landscapes, depicting the untamed West as a land full of promise, of Manifest Destiny, and the American Dream.

 Contains affiliate links

 Disclosure of Material Connection: Some of the links in the post above are “affiliate links.”
 This means if you click on the link and purchase the item, I may receive an affiliate commission.
 I only recommend products or services that I believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”